Modernity: Theological

-Modernity rejects anything "old" and makes "novelty ... a criterion for truth."
-This results in a great "phobic response to anything antiquarian."
+Modernity rejects anything "old" and makes "novelty ... a criterion for truth".
+This results in a great "phobic response to anything antiquarian".
 In contrast, "classical Christian consciousness" resisted "novelty".

-Within Roman Catholicism, Pope Pius IX and Pope Pius X claim that Modernism (in a particular definition of the Catholic Church) is a danger to the Christian faith.
-Pope Pius IX compiled a Syllabus of Errors published on December 8, 1864, to describe his objections to Modernism.
-Pope Pius X further elaborated on the characteristics and consequences of Modernism, from his perspective, in an encyclical entitled "Pascendi Dominici gregis" (Feeding the Lord's Flock) on September 8, 1907.
-Pascendi Dominici Gregis states that the principles of Modernism, taken to a logical conclusion, lead to atheism.
+Within Roman Catholicism, Popes Pius IX and Pius X ruled that Modernism (in a particular definition of the Catholic Church) was a danger to the Christian faith.
+Pope Pius IX compiled a Syllabus of Errors, published on 8 December 1864, to describe his objections to Modernism.
+Pope Pius X further elaborated on the characteristics and consequences of Modernism, from his perspective, in an encyclical letter entitled Pascendi Dominici gregis ("Feeding the Lord's Flock") on 8 September 1907.
+Pascendi Dominici gregis stated that the principles of Modernism, taken to a logical conclusion, led to atheism.
 The Roman Catholic Church was serious enough about the threat of Modernism that it required all Roman Catholic clergy, pastors, confessors, preachers, religious superiors and seminary professors to swear an Oath against modernism from 1910 until this directive was rescinded in 1967, in keeping with the directives of the Second Vatican Council.